nirmalya-at-CW/GameSessionRecordingServer/README.md

 used is Scala (which is almost always easily interoperable with Java).
 The software is bundled and deployed as a regular Java JAR file.

+### Main Actors

+#### GameSessionStateHolderActor

-For every Game Session, an Actor named *GamePlayRecorderActor (org.nirmalya.experiments.GamePlayRecorderActor)* is created automatically.
+For every Game Session, an Actor named [GameSessionStateHolderActor](com.OneHuddle.GamePlaySessionService.GameSessionStateHolderActor) is created automatically.
 It represents, in 1Huddle's backend, the game being played in the real-world.
 This Actor implements a very small Finite-State-Machine (FSM) and responds to a handful events, viz., EvStarted, EvPaused etc. It also sets up a timer for each Game Session, which is fired to indicate a timeout on the part of the Player.
+It stores the events (in JSON form), in an underlying instance of REDIS.

+#### GameSessionDBButlerActor
+It is responsible for storing information about a completed game-session in an underlying RDBMS (note: this prototype uses MariaDB, an open licensed version of MySQL) and retrieving the same.
+It encapsulates all the SQL and associated details of accessing RDBMS using JDBC.
+The rest of the application interacts with it through well-defined messages only.

+#### GameSessionCustodianActor
-Another Actor, named *GameSessionSPOCActor* assumes the role of a gate-keeper.
-It keeps track of all the *GamePlayRecorderActors* currently alive and forwards requests (API) made from the external world, to the intended recorders.
+Another Actor, named [GameSessionCustodianActor](com.OneHuddle.GamePlaySessionService.GameSessionCustodianActor) assumes the role of a gate-keeper of a specific game-session.
+In other words, to the external world,the game-session is represented by a GameSessionCustodian.
+It is responsible for

-*GameSessionSPOCActor* is initialized (during construction) with a specialized actor, named _GameSessionCompletionEmitterActor_.
-Its job is to call specific (predefined) HTTP endpoints, with the entire record of a finished GameSession.
-A good example of such endpoints is that of a **Leaderboard Calculation Service**.
-Whenever a Game Session is finished, the _GamePlayRecorderActor_ - which is responsible for that session - passes the final record to _GameSessionCompletionEmitterActor_.
-The latter, then contacts the HTTP endpoints mentioned earlier.
-THe HTTP operation used is **PUT**.
+*   managing the state of the session, using a  *GameSessionStateHolderActor*
+*   storing the details of a _completed_ session, using a *GameSessionDBButlerActor*
+*   informing an emitter actor about the final score, computed based on the 'just finished' session (this emitter is responsible for updating an externally running Leaderboard service)

+Therefore, for every session that is initiated on 1Huddle platform, we have
+*   1 GameSessionCustodian
+*   1 GameSessionStateHolder
+*   1 GameSessionDBButler

+#### GameSessionSPOCActor

+ Its name suggests what it actually is: a Single Point Of Contact ( [SPOC](com.OneHuddle.GamePlaySessionService.GameSessionSPOCActor) ).
+This actor is responsible for creating a custodian of a session and then, exchanging appropriate messages with it, while a Player plays and her actions are converted to Events that SPOC understands.
+A SPOC can hold multiple custodians, each of the latter representing a unique game-session.
+In that sense, it behaves as a router.

+#### GameSessionRecordingServer

+This is an HTTP Server and API endpoint for all (JSON) messages that carry actions taken by a Player.
+Internally, it holds a SPOC and hands over the messages to it.
+By itself, the Server does not special processing.

 A instance of REDIS in-memory database is assumed to be available.
 Recorder Actors use this for storing all session-related transient data.